mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 ```

 Then open the command palette with `Ctrl + Shift + P` and select
 `> Python: Select Interpreter`.
-From the environment selections, pick
+From the environment selections, I'll pick
-the one we just created, `my-env`.
-Doing so will
+the one I just created, `my-env`.
+Doing so will create a new folder,
-create a new folder `.vscode/` with a `settings.json` that contains the following:
+`.vscode/`, with a `settings.json` that contains the following:

 ```json
 {